-On the other hand the AVCHD format is not widely supported.
-Plus, you will have more difficulty editing your footages shot in this format.
-But on the plus side this is a storage efficient format.
+On the other hand, the AVCHD format is not widely supported.
+Plus, you will have more difficulty editing your footage shot in this format.
+But on the plus side, this is a storage efficient format.

 4. External Mic Option

-This is imperative, if you plan on using the recording at the scene to be your final sound bite or want a much better sound quality as sample for future rerecording of the dialogues etc.
+This is imperative, if you intend to use the recording at the scene to be your final sound bite or want a much better sound quality as sample for future rerecording of the dialogues etc.

 5. Choose the Right Frame Rate

 There is nothing wrong in picking 24 frames per second to shoot your videos.
 As a matter of fact, 24 fps is what most movies are shot in, and it does give that cool cinematic effect.